meklitm7/java_LabExcercise_Meklit/Lab_java/PokerGame/documentation.md

 ## 1. Overview

 The **Custom Poker Game** is a **2-player turn-based card game** implemented in Java.
 Players take turns swapping cards between their private hands and a shared pool of community cards.
-The objective is to build the strongest hand by maximizing the number of **pairs** (and related combinations such as Three of a Kind and Four of a Kind).
+The objective is to build the strongest hand by maximizing the number of **pairs based on matching card ranks**.

+The game evaluates hands by counting cards with the same rank:

+- **Pair**: Two cards of the same rank (e.g., two Aces)
+- **Three of a Kind**: Counts as one pair
+- **Four of a Kind**: Counts as two pairs

-The player with the highest number of pairs at the end of the game wins.
+At the end of the game, the player with the highest pair count wins.

 ---